fabiocfabini/Dissertation/README.md

 If you are one of my supervisors, then please read the [Leaving Comments](#leaving-comments) section has it explains to best way to leave comments on the dissertation.

 ## Dependencies

-To install the dependencies (only supports linux systems) run the `install.sh` script.
+To build the dissertation one needs to have the following dependencies installed:

+- **xelatex** - Installed with `texlive-xetex`.
+- **lang-portuguese** - Installed with `texlive-lang-portuguese`.
+- **science** - Installed with `texlive-science`.

+The script `install.sh` installs all the dependencies for linux systems.

 ```console
 $ ./install.sh
 ```

-.. todo:: This is not yet implemented.

 ## Building the PDF

 Simply run the `build.sh` script.
-To successfully build the dissertation one should have the follwing binaries installed:

-- **xelatex** - This is used to build the PDF.
-- **bibtex** - This is used to generate the bibliography.
-- **makeindex** - This is used to generate the index.
-- **makeglossaries** - This is used to generate the glossary.

 ```console
 $ ./build.sh
 ```
+This will generate a bunch of files, including the **dissertation.pdf** file that contains the final dissertation.

 To clean the working directory run the `clean.sh` script.